spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 ### Customize Pack

-You can customize the Ubuntu OS pack by using the available configuration parameters exposed in pack in the YAML configuration file.
-Use the exposed parameters to customize the Kubernetes install process.
+You can customize the Ubuntu OS pack using the available configuration parameters in the YAML file.
+Use the parameters to customize the Kubernetes install process.

 <br />